mammuth/ha-fritzbox-tools/README.md

   host: "192.168.178.1"  # required
   username: "home-assistant"  # required (create one at `System > FRITZ!Box Benutzer` on your router)
   password: "yourfritzboxpassword"  # required
-  devices: # Optional.
+  profiles: # Optional.
 Needed if you want to control the profiles of your network devices.
-    - "Helens-iPhone"
+    - "Helen"
-    - "Aarons-MacBook-Air"
+    - "Aaron"
     - "..."
-  profile_on: "Standard"  # Optional.
-Use if the names of your "Zugangsprofile" are different as the defaults.
-  profile_off: "Gesperrt"  # Optional.
   use_wifi: True # Optional, default True: if False no wifi switches will be exposed
   use_port: True  # Optional, default True: if False no port switches will be exposed
   use_devices: True  # Optional, default True: if False no device switches will be exposed, redundant if devices is not specified